53 Rounded To The Nearest Ten

 Q1: What happens if the digit to the right is exactly 5?

 If the digit to the right is exactly 5, the standard rule is to round up.
-For example, 25 rounded to the nearest ten is 30.
+To give you an idea, 25 rounded to the nearest ten is 30.

 Q2: Is rounding up always the correct approach?